sunfounder/picar-x/docs/source/ezblock_remote_control.rst

 .. image:: img/block/sp210512_114004.png

-To use the remote control function, you need to enter the Remote Control page from the left side of main page.
+To use the remote control function, open the Remote Control page from the left side of the main page.

 .. image:: img/block/sp210512_114042.png

-Drag a Joystick to the central area.
-Toggle the white point in it to produce a coordinate.
-The range of the X or Y axis is "-100 ~ 100".
-Toggling the point to the left will result in an X value of "-100" and a Y value of "0".
+Drag a Joystick to the central area of the Remote Control page.
+Toggling the white point in the center, and gently dragging in any direction will produce an (X,Y) coordinate.
+The range of the X-axis or Y-axis is defaulted to “-100” to “100”.
+Toggling the white point and dragging it directly to the far left of the Joystick will result in an X value of “-100” and a Y value of “0”.

 .. image:: img/block/sp210512_114136.png